physrisk/website-source/articles/2013/baltijos-valstybiu-ekonomikos-vejasi-ir-lenkia-vysegrado-salis.md

 transition until 1995-96.
 The correction was needed to link data from different socioeconomic periods.
 Transitions of Central and Eastern Europe countries, due to the social and political peculiarities, were quite different.
-Because of that, the correction of GDP data in1995 differs for every country, this results in the different normalizing values used in graphs (c).
+Because of that, the correction of GDP data in 1995 differs for every country, this results in the different normalizing values used in graphs (c).
 The largest corrections were made to Slovakia
 - 29%, Lithuania - 19% and Latvia - 7%.
 This causes the significant